 It can be an incredibly trying time when you lose a loved one – be it a parent, child, sibling or spouse.
 You might be wondering where to turn for help when the insurance company comes calling.
 Or the insurance company might be avoiding your phone calls.
 We can help you sort out who is responsible and help to hold them accountable for your loss.

-The staff at the Law Offices of David L. Marks is fluent in both Korean and English and experienced in helping multi-lingual clients and their families understand the process following a personal injury or auto accident in Virginia.
+The staff at David Mark’s Law is fluent in both Korean and English and experienced in helping multi-lingual clients and their families understand the process following a personal injury or auto accident in Virginia.

 In today’s political climate, terms like “defensive medicine” and “tort reform” have become commonplace.
 We know that for every frivilous case that the insurance companies hold up as evidence of the need for reform, there are scores of cases where a patient was injured by the negligence of a doctor or nurse.